aiforged/docs/docs/documents/processing-documents/index.md

 * Auto Batch Processing
 * API/ SDK/ BOT

-{% hint style="info" %}
+!!! info
     Processing a document produces a result file, processing it multiple times with the default processing parameters produces multiple output files
-{% endhint %}

 ## Processing documents in the AIForged Studio